Massey Ferguson: AGCO ownership

 Since AGCO acquired the company, there has been a resurgence and expansion of the Massey Ferguson brand worldwide.
 Row-crop tractors have continuously been produced in the Beauvais, France factory since 1960 and in June 2022, the 1,000,000th tractor was produced bearing the Massey-Ferguson brand.
 The first tractor model from the Beauvais plant was an 825 and the millionth tractor was an 8S.305 with Dyna-VT transmission.

-Equipment Offerings
+Equipment offerings

-Presently, Massey Ferguson offers the following types of equipment with different regional availability throughout the globe:
+Massey Ferguson offers the following types of equipment with different regional availability throughout the globe: